amirahnasihah/hashnode-blog-posts/clbb3k7tr000008mdgblw9myk.md

 3. You will be presented with a blank canvas where you can input your prompt.

-4. To create your prompt, you can either type in natural language (e.g. "a red apple on a white table, an astronaut riding a horse").
+4. To create your prompt, you can type in natural language (e.g. "a red apple on a white table, an astronaut riding a horse").

 5. In the 'Generate' page, click on the icon next to the prompter and set the guidance scale to 10 and the image size to 864x512.